mpangas/CodePath-Android-Prework/README.md

 The following **optional** features are implemented:

-* [x] Improvements to the UI including color and styling
+* [x] Improvements to the UI including an image border and font styling.

 ## Video Walkthrough